 What tools do you need to build a web app with React and WordPress?

-Creating your website Using React and WordPress requires the help of a few tools to streamline your development process and build a performant, scalable application.
+Using React and WordPress requires the help of a few tools to optimize your development process and build a performant, scalable application.
 More specifically, you’ll need to use tools to set up a local development environment, manage APIs, code efficiently, and ensure version control.
 Additionally, specific libraries and frameworks tailored for React and WordPress integration will streamline your workflow and enhance the overall development experience.

 On the other hand, if you are interested in learning more about what it takes to build your website with WP and React, here are the tools you’ll need and why you’ll need them: